thelastpickle/cassandra-reaper/README.md

 Usage
 -----

-This project is build on top of Dropwizard, and can be run as defined in: http://dropwizard.io/getting-started.html#running-your-application
+This project is built on top of Dropwizard, and can be run as defined in: http://dropwizard.io/getting-started.html#running-your-application